datahangar/sfunnel/README.md

 docker run --network="host" --privileged -e SFUNNEL_RULESET="$SFUNNEL_RULESET" sfunnel
 ```

-The `sfunnel` container will run and load the eBPF code.
+The `sfunnel` container will run, load the eBPF code and finish its execution.

 ##### More use-cases